A topic from the subject of Organic Chemistry in Chemistry.

 Basic Concepts

-• Elimination: This is another common method for synthesizing ethers.
-In an elimination reaction, a proton is removed from a carbon atom adjacent to an ether linkage, resulting in the formation of a double bond between the two carbon atoms.
+• Elimination: This is another common method for synthesizing ethers, particularly symmetrical ethers.
+In an elimination reaction, a molecule of water or an alcohol is removed from a substrate, often using an acid catalyst.
+This can lead to the formation of an alkene as a byproduct.

 Equipment and Techniques